renadh12/FlaskWebApp/README.md

 The website is still in the works.
 Depending on my bandwidth, I’ll be adding new features and functionalities in the near future.
 As for now, it’s a pretty basic blog so the steps to get started are quite straightforward,

-#### Register
+#### Register (top right navigation bar)
-You have to set a username, enter your email and password to sign up.
-The system allows you to use any non existent random email to sign up.
-You do not have to use your personal email.
+You have to set a username, enter your email and password to sign up. **_The system allows you to use any non-existent mock email to sign up.
+You do not have to use an existing original email._**

 #### Login
 After registration, you will be redirected to the Login Page.
 Enter your email and password to log in.